ulsdevteam/dimes/README.md

 DIMES uses a [macro implementation](https://lingui.dev/guides/message-extraction#macro-usages) for message extraction.
 This means that all text with a `<Trans></Trans>` block will be automatically extracted for localization files.

-You just update the extractions any time new translation objects or languages are found:
+You must update the extractions any time new translation objects or languages are found:

 1. If adding a new language translation, add a new directory named after the language's ISO 639-1 code to `/src/locales/`.
 Then add that ISO 639-1 code to the `locales` array in `lingui.config.js`.
-2. From the base directory run `npm run extract` to automatically create or update `messages.po` files in all locale directories.
-This will not overwrite existing message files.
+2. Run `$ yarn lingui-extract` to extract translation strings from application code.
+This should be run every time the HTML structure of the application changes.
+Failure to run this will result in translated strings being presented as random numbers and letters in the built application.
+It will automatically generate a `messages.po` file in the language's `/src/locales/` directory.
-3. Perform any translations needed.
+3. Add translations to each `msgstr` line in the created messages file.
-4. From the base directory run `npm run compile`.
-Fix any identified compilation errors.
+4. Run `$ yarn lingui-compile` to compile the locale files into Javascript files which are used by the application to present translated strings.
+This command should be run whenever changes are made to any of the locale files.
 5. Commit updated code to the GitHub repository.

 ## License